nodejs/node/doc/contributing/maintaining-http.md

 * HTTP 2 is in “maintenance mode” for both protocol and APIs.
 * HTTP 1 is a stable protocol, but innovation is still possible with the APIs.
-* HTTP 3 is the future need to plan in support.
+* HTTP 3 is an important protocol and we need to add support for it.

 The current strategy is to build out 2 new client APIs and 2 new Server APIs in line with the high level strategy above.